galadriel-ai/teeML/README.md

 ### Create and run an AWS Nitro Enclave

 * enclave comes with `lbnsm.so` and python is calling it over C binding
+* the libnsm is rust shared object with python wrapper around it

 ```shell
 cd enclave